PELI92/stori-gateway/README.md

 This will create a container for this service plus 2 mock services to test it: user and auth.

+When running locally, hot reload can be tested by changing config/condig.yaml for simplicity.
+In a cloud environment this should be configured for a VM volume file, S3 file, secret or via DB

 ##  Examples

 #### ✅  OK